Infinity666/photon/Readme.rst

 Photon
 ======

-Photon is a backend utility for freifunk related gateway scripts.
+Photon is a backend utility for freifunk related scripts e.g. on gateways.